2020 Quality Payment Program Update

 What are MACRA & the Quality Payment Program?

 The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) was signed into law in April 2015.
 It replaces the Sustainable Growth Rate formula with a new approach to paying physicians for the value and quality of care they provide.
 Reporting under this new payment system, the Quality Payment Program (QPP), began in 2017 and includes two pathways for participation:

 Physicians participating in an Advanced APM (such as a Medicare Shared Savings Program ACO that has downside risk), may be exempt from the reporting requirements under MIPS and potentially earn an incentive payment.
 If you are not eligible for the Advanced APM track and participate in MIPS, your Medicare payments will be subject to a positive or negative performance-based payment adjustment two years following the performance year.
-Those professionals who would otherwise be required to participate in MIPS in 2019 might be excluded from the MIPS requirements under the Low Volume Threshold (LVT) Exclusion if they meet any of the following criteria over a 12-month period:
+Those professionals who would otherwise be required to participate in MIPS in 2020 might be excluded from the MIPS requirements under the Low Volume Threshold (LVT) Exclusion if they meet any of the following criteria over a 12-month period:

 - Bill $90,000 or less in allowed charges under the Medicare Physician Fee Schedule